Table of Contents

-It does not accumulates inside body.
-When taken inside body it gets absorbed in soft tissues and then gets excreted with urine.
+It does not accumulates inside the body.
+When taken inside the body it gets absorbed in soft tissues and then gets excreted with urine.

 The main source of boron in our diet is vegetables, nuts, fresh fruits etc. So a person can not suffer from its deficiency until on some specific or restricted diet.

-In such cases deficiency can cause following conditions.
+In such cases deficiency can cause the following conditions.

 - Boron deficiency may lead to Kashin-Beck disease (KBD), a musculoskeletal deficiency, which may cause severe joint deformity.